-We also offer online tuition using Skype and Zoom.
+We also offer online tuition using Zoom and Skype.
 These lessons are available worldwide to anyone who speaks English.

 Which areas do you cover?

-Our tutor will travel anywhere in the Greater London, Surrey, Berkshire, Sussex and Hertfordshire regions to teach lessons.
+Our tutor will travel anywhere in the Greater London, Surrey, Berkshire, Hampshire and Sussex regions to teach lessons.
 The map below gives a general indication of the areas that we cover during normal business hours.
 We can occasionally provide tuition further afield.
 Please put in a booking request to see if this is possible.